 If you visit, be sure to check out the National Showcaves – one of the largest cave networks in the UK, and also do the waterfall walk, which includes the waterfall you can walk behind at Sgwd yr Eira.

-By Kathryn Bird from Wandering Bird
+Recommended by Kathryn Bird from Wandering Bird

 Amazing adventures on Anglesey

 Wales is a great destination for any holiday maker interested in history, culture and the great outdoors.
 In terms of area Wales is a small country, so exploring much of what this pocket-sized land has to offer is easily achieved.